puppetlabs-toy-chest/puppet-quest-guide/supplemental/vmware_setup.md

 2. From the VMWare __File__ menu, select __Open__ and navigate to the .vmx file included in your Learning VM download.
 You can also drag and drop the .vmx file into the VMWare virtual machine library.

-3. Don't launch the VM just yet.
-We'll want to adjust a couple of settings first.
+3. Don't launch the VM just yet; we'll want to adjust a couple of settings first.
 With the Learning VM selected in the VMWare library, open the __Settings__ panel and click the __Network Adapter__ icon.

 4. Select __Autodetect__ under the __Bridged Networking__ heading.
 ![image](../assets/vmware_network_bridged.png)

 5. Next, we'll want to allocate some extra memory to the Virtual Machine to ensure that it has the resources neccessary for everything to run smoothly.
 Go back to __Settings__ panel and click the __Processors & Memory__ icon.
-We suggest allocating at least four gigabytes of memory.
+We suggest allocating at least two gigabytes of memory.
 Use the slider to set your memory allocation.
 Note that the Learning VM will likely still function with less memory allocated, but you may encounter performance issues.
 ![image](../assets/vmware_memory.png)

 6. Now that your settings are configured, click the __Power On__ button to boot up the VM.